Quick Answer

 The QR code itself does not store photos.
 It points to a place where photos can be viewed or uploaded.
 Once printed or displayed, the code stays in place while photos accumulate behind it.

-For Anthony’s restaurant event, the QR code could link to a shared album where customers upload pictures directly.
-For Sarah’s boutique, it might link to a page explaining how photos may be used, with an upload button.
-For Rachel’s workshop, it could open a folder where attendees download official photos.
+For a restaurant cooking class, the QR code could link to a shared album where customers upload pictures directly.
+For a boutique event, it might link to a page explaining how photos may be used, with an upload button.
+For a workshop, it could open a folder where attendees download official photos.

 Common photo sharing situations that use QR codes